cpeikert/Lol/README.md

-This branch (cached-hints) is a fork of split-packages.
-Relative to split-packages, this branch separates key-switch hints from the function that applies them in SHE, which allows us to serialize the hints for reuse of precomputation.
+This branch (cached-hints) is a fork of master.
+Relative to master, this branch separates key-switch hints from the function that applies them in SHE, which allows us to serialize the hints for reuse of precomputation.